smullalkar/Project-POS/README.md

 ### Client

-1. Clone the payment management system repo to your home directory and run below commands one by one.
+1. Clone the repo to your home directory and run below commands one by one.

 2.   npm install react-bootstrap bootstrap